ucsb-cs32/s20/_lectures/lect05.md

 	printArray(e,1);
 }
 ```

-## Visualization of sorting algorithms
-* A good visualization tool for different sorting algorithms can be found [here](https://visualgo.net/bn/sorting) and [here](https://www.toptal.com/developers/sorting-algorithms).

 ## Selection Sort
 * From top-down (or bottom-up), look through the array and find the largest (or smallest) element.
 * Swap a[i] with a[index_of_largest_value]
 * O(n<sup>2</sup>) complexity.
 * A good illustration of how Selection Sort works is shown [here](https://en.wikipedia.org/wiki/Selection_sort).

 ```
 // Add to sorts.h

 void selectionSort(int a[], size_t size);
 ```

 ```
 // Add to sorts.cpp
 void selectionSort(int a[], size_t size) {